alexshpilkin/studies/condit.md

 `fa` was saved.
 There is no supposition here that the frame address `fa` is in fact an address usable with the usual memory access words--- it could just as well be an offset from `RP0`, for example.
-The client code is also not supposed to know that the activation stack is distinct from the return stack, so this can be turned into actually usable code as a part of a Forth system.
+The client code is also not supposed to know that the frame stack is distinct from the return stack, so this can be turned into actually usable code as a part of a Forth system.

 ## Stack-preserving THROW and CATCH